Power Rangers Ninja Steel: Season 2: Super Ninja Steel

 Mick promises to help her broadcast a signal which will mind control the whole planet.
 A monster named Gorrox disguises as a TV producer to get humans for her broadcast.
 The audition he holds causes Calvin and Hayley to argue and breakup, while, Victor and Monty are chosen for the role.
 Gorrox reveals himself and is destroyed along with a vengeful Brax, in battle with the Rangers.
 Unfortunately, they are unable to stop her as Odius now controls half the human race and has ambushed Summer Cove High.
 While Sarah and Hayley sneak onto the Warrior Dome to save a mind controlled Calvin, the Romero brothers and Preston watch as Odius turns the Nexus Prism evil and forges a Ninja Nexus Super Star, revealing she's wanted to control an army with the Prism's power for a thousand years.
 The three are then forced to fight Brody and Levi's father, whom was also mind controlled.
 Luckily, Hayley destroys the satellite and gets back together with a free Calvin.
 Odius' former human soldiers escape with Victor and Monty's help, leading to the destruction of the Warrior Dome and demise of Cosmo Royale and Badonna.
 Despite having her plan failed, Odius is still able to unite with the Nexus Super Star.
 The Rangers reunite and in order to combat a seemingly unstoppable Odius, infuse themselves with the power of the Nexus Star with a little help from Preston's magic.
 Try as she may, Odius is no match for a whole team of those with equal powers to hers, falling in the final battle when the Rangers combine their Nexus Stars combined with the Nexus Power and bringing peace to Earth.
 Victor and Monty are rewarded for their bravery in helping to stop Odius while the Rangers return their powers to the Ninja Nexus Prism, which uses its power to reforge its Ninja Steel crust and flies off in search of another planet in need.
 With Mick remaining on Earth as their teacher (though remaining in contact with his family through satellite), the Rangers return to life as normal high school students, unaware that Sledge and his crew are still alive elsewhere in space.

 Later, Sledge and his crew return again on Christmas where the use the rebuilt Warrior Dome ship to start Poisandra's talk show.
-With help from Koda, the Blue Dino Charge Ranger and Santa Claus, Sledge and his crew along with his ship and reprogrammed Basher Bots are all destroyed this time for good.
+With help from Koda, the Blue Dino Charge Ranger and Santa Claus, Sledge and his crew along with his ship and reprogrammed Basher Bots are all destroyed.
 Afterwards, Koda invites the Ninja Steel Rangers back to his world to spend Christmas with him.